What to do when your fixed rate is ending.

 - What happens in the lead up to my fixed rate ending?

 The letter you receive will contain everything you need to know.
-This includes your new repayment amount, due date and interest rate. - What are my options?
+This includes your new repayment amount, due date and interest rate. - What action do I need to take?

 Yes, you can!
 Read more about our options for refinancing here.